hms-dbmi/cscb-template/_faq/01_faq.md

 ## Data Set Upload

 __How do I get my data into Refinery?__
-  Follow the [Uploading a Data Set][data-set-upload] section in the Refinery tutorial.
+  Follow the __Uploading a Data Set__ section in the Refinery tutorial.

 ## Collaboration